• Home

 Old dog at home before a mobile dog euthanasia service arrives

-If you've chosen to euthanize your dog due to old age.
+If you've chosen to euthanise your dog due to old age.
 You could explain that different animals have different life spans and that dogs only live for a short amount of time compared to humans.

 So they get older faster.
 Attribute the death to their age rather than the euthanasia process.
 Explain that you took the dog to the vet, but the vet couldn't give them any treatment because they were very old.